llm-bible/llm-bible.github.io/_publications/wu2017are.markdown

 bibkey: wu2017are
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1711.07613"}
-tags: ['Agentic', 'Security', 'Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Agentic', 'Model Architecture', 'Reinforcement Learning', 'Security', 'Training Techniques', 'Attention Mechanism']
 ---
 The Visual Dialogue task requires an agent to engage in a conversation about an image with a human.
 It represents an extension of the Visual Question